thomasruiz/given-php/README.md

 ### General test style of GivenPHP

+GivenPHP loosely follows an [arrange, act, assert](http://www.arrangeactassert.com/why-and-what-is-arrange-act-assert/) style of structuring tests.
+The `given` statement is the equivalent of `arrange`, `when` is synoymous with `act` and `then` is used in place of `assert`.
+This dsl helps to enforce the writing of clean, clear, well structured tests.

 Defining tests with GivenPHP follows the following pattern:
 - `describe` addition
 - `context` simple addition of 2 values